Tobias-Opsahl/ConceptShapes/README.md

 ### Amount of Images

-The paper (link TBA) uses different subsets of data to benchmark models, with 50, 100, 150, 200 and 250 images from each class.
+We originally used different subsets of data to benchmark models, with 50, 100, 150, 200 and 250 images from each class.
 This is to see how the models behave with different amounts of data.
 The creation of datasets and dataloaders are made to easily support this.
 It is encouraged to try different sizes of the dataset, but one can also use the full dataset.
 We use more images in each class (1000) than the biggest subset (250), in order to bootstrap the subsets over multiple runs and lower the variance.

-### Renaming the Dataset and Paths

-If one wishes to rename a dataset or path, one should use `change_dataset_name()` from `conceptshapes_datasets.py`.
-The tables contain paths to the images which are used by the dataloader, which the function changes for you.
-The argument should be a relative path from this folder to the dataset, for example `change_dataset_name("data/shapes/shape_1k_c10_a5_s98, "new_path")`.

-### Changing Predefined Settings

-If one wishes to change something that is predefined, like the resolution of images, classes not in [10, 15, 21] or concepts not in [5, 9], the code is pretty generic and easily adjustable.
-One can use the `generate_shapes_dataset()` from `conceptshapes_datasets.py`, which is more generic than the `make_specific_shapes_dataset()`.
-The code is well documented and should be decent to understand.